-During a recent tour led by Sea-Tac Airport curators and archivists Tommy and Annabelle, the Harborview Bond Program explored the current collection highlights, including a stunning mural that has appreciated more than 10 times its original value, and terrazzo tiles that capture the Pacific Northwest’s fishing heritage.
+Led by Sea-Tac Airport Public Art curators and archivists Tommy and Annabelle, HBP explored a stunning mural that has appreciated more than 10 times its original value, and terrazzo tiles that capture the Pacific Northwest’s fishing heritage.
 The tour also included insight into how the creative teams at the airport curated art and determined efficient physical spaces for displays to encourage dialogue and reflection among travelers and airport staff alike.

 The Bond Program extends heartfelt thanks to Sea-Tac Airport and 4Culture for this immersive experience.
 Their dedication to advocating for art in public spaces serves as a model for the state.